-In 2003, it became clear to the APT board of directors that it needed to re-evaluate its management arrangement with Applied Measurement Professionals.
-After examining service and cost proposals from several organizations, the APT board of directors voted to contract with the American Academy of Sleep Medicine (AASM) for management services.
+In 2003, it became clear to the APT Board of Directors that it needed to re-evaluate its management arrangement with Applied Measurement Professionals.
+After examining service and cost proposals from several organizations, the APT Board of Directors voted to contract with the American Academy of Sleep Medicine (AASM) for management services.
 Beginning Jan.
 1, 2004, the AASM started providing services for the APT such as office administration, accounting, website development and maintenance, marketing, graphic design, and communications.
-The APT national office moved to Westchester, Ill., and in 2010 it relocated to its current headquarters in nearby Darien, IL.
+The APT national office moved to Westchester, IL., and in 2010 it relocated to its current headquarters in nearby Darien, IL.

 In 2007, the American Academy of Sleep Medicine (AASM) amended its sleep center accreditation guidelines to require at least one registered sleep technologist to be on staff in an accredited sleep center.
 Sleep technologists have participated with the AASM in the development of durable medical equipment (DME) and out of center sleep testing (OCST) guidelines for accreditation and contributed to the revision of the Scoring Manual.
 The AAST continues to collaborate with the AASM to insure the viability of the profession.

-By 2002 the respiratory care community in many states was challenging the right of sleep technologists to perform polysomnography and other technical evaluations for the diagnosis and treatment of patients with sleep disorders.
+By 2002, the respiratory care community in many states was challenging the right of sleep technologists to perform polysomnography and other technical evaluations for the diagnosis and treatment of patients with sleep disorders.
 The APT leadership understood that the establishment of standardized education programs would be necessary for sleep technology to gain widespread recognition as a separate and distinct allied health profession.
-So in 2002 the APT joined the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an associate member.
-During the next year the APT intensified its efforts to develop the administrative network, policies, standards and guidelines, curriculum and syllabus that an accreditation committee would require.
+In 2002, the APT joined the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an associate member.
+During the next year, the APT intensified its efforts to develop the administrative network, policies, standards and guidelines, curriculum, and syllabus that an accreditation committee would require.
 On April 12, 2003, at its annual business meeting in St. Louis, MO, CAAHEP approved the APT’s request to be eligible to participate in the CAAHEP system and to form a Committee on Accreditation for Polysomnographic Technologist Education (CoA PSG).
 The CAAHEP commissioners also approved the AASM and BRPT as sponsoring organizations for CoA PSG.

 The formal recognition of sleep technology training programs was critical to the legislative defense of the profession in numerous states, and the APT continued this effort in the years that followed by investing more than $250,000 in the legislative defense of the profession of sleep technology.
 With input from staff in the national office and the Governmental Affairs Committee, the board of directors monitored current scope of practice issues and acted to educate elected officials and regulatory agencies about the practice of sleep technology.